delendum-xyz/delendum.xyz/_posts/2022-11-11-what-to-build-next-in-zero-knowledge.md

 Generating ZKPs can take considerable time, particularly when we’re dealing with conventional execution environments like Ethereum’s.
 Among ZK-rollup (ZKR) projects, there is currently a lot of focus on the efficiency of generating proofs.
 Some projects, like StarkNet, have even introduced new SNARK-friendly languages in the interest of prover efficiency.

-However, we would argue that prover efficiency isn’t really important.
+However, we would argue that prover efficiency isn’t essential.
 There are two potential concerns here: latency and compute costs.

 Latency isn’t much of an issue because proving is highly parallelizable.
-The main bottlenecks in most proof systems, such as building Merkle trees (in FRI based systems), scale naturally to many CPUs or GPUs.
-Moreover, nowadays we have a variety of practical proof aggregation schemes: Plonky2, Halo, SnarkPack, and so forth.
+The main bottlenecks in most proof systems, such as building Merkle trees (in FRI-based systems), scale naturally to many CPUs or GPUs.
+Nowadays, we have a variety of practical proof aggregation schemes: Plonky2, Halo, SnarkPack, and so forth.
 This lets us generate each transaction proof on a separate machine in parallel, then aggregate them later.

 What about compute costs?
 Suppose we have a very inefficient CPU-based prover, which takes a whole CPU-hour to create a typical transaction proof.
 I can rent a VM from CoreWeave for as little as $0.0125 per vCPU-hour.
 This is simply negligible compared to typical transaction fees, which are driven by native execution bottlenecks.

 So, if proving is easy to scale, does that mean ZKRs have solved the scalability problem?
 Not so much!
 Existing ZKR designs make no attempt to scale sequencing, i.e. native execution.
 Unlike proving, sequencing is not trivially parallelizable.

-One partial solution would be to JIT compile contract code.
-While JIT compilers are of limited use with EVM bytecode, they work well with other bytecode formats such as wasm.
-Another partial solution would be to parallelize transaction execution based on the dependency graph, as Solana does, or optimistically, as in Block-STM.

-A more promising long-term solution might be a ZKR with execution sharding (schemes where each validator is assigned one of several shards, and executes transactions on that shard only).
-Sharding normally creates a weakest-link problem, where attacking a single shard compromises the security of the entire system, but ZKPs solve this.
+There are several approaches to enabling parallelism.
+One is to have transactions declare what state they will interact with, so that nodes can easily parallelize based on the transactions’ dependency graph.
+Solana is an example of this model.
+If we want to support more dynamic transactions, with interactions that won’t be known until they’re executed, we can use an optimistic parallelism, as in the Block-STM model.

+With those techniques, we’re still limited to the power of one machine, and storage remains a bottleneck.
+To scale further, we must turn to sharding.
+Ideally, a sharded system would still allow transactions to atomically interact with state on multiple shards.
+To support this we must lock state before touching it, as transactional databases do.

+As an alternative to locking, Vitalik suggested the idea of “[yanking](https://ethresear.ch/t/cross-shard-contract-yanking/1450).”
+In a way this makes atomicity the application developer’s responsibility, which isn’t ideal.
+Another interesting alternative is to use sharding within a node, as in the [Ostraka paper](https://arxiv.org/abs/1907.03331).
+This makes sharding simpler but makes it harder to run a node, which doesn’t seem like a major issue since light clients enjoy the same security in a succinct blockchain.

 ### Faster hash function

 For recursive FRI-based proofs, we need hashes which are efficient both on CPUs and in arithmetic circuits.
 Some recent algebraic hashes were designed with arithmetic circuits in mind, but they are more expensive than we'd like.
-Particularly on CPUs, they are expensive compared to conventional hashes like blake3.
+Particularly on CPUs, they are expensive compared to conventional hashes like BLAKE3.
+(For example, algebraic hashes are frequently 100x - 1000x more efficient to verify inside a proving system, but on the CPUs they are 10x - 100x less efficient than something like BLAKE3.)

 It seems that any algebraic hash can be attacked by applying a root-finding algorithm to a low-degree CICO problem.
 See, for example, Algebraic Attacks against Some Arithmetization-Oriented Primitives.
 While we can mitigate such attacks with many rounds of arithmetic, making our overall permutation very high-degree, this results in rather expensive hashes.